Raising Boys…Those Rascals!

 “It had to be Drover,” Zeke maintains.

 “Nice try, Buddy, but I don’t buy it!”
-I retort, giving him extra chores to make up for the time I will spend sanding and re-surfacing the paddle.
+I retort.
+(I mean, would YOU believe it?)
+I gave him extra chores to make up for the time I will spend sanding and re-surfacing the paddle.

 Then!!
-Would you believe it?
+Can you wrap your head around this?
 I discovered much later that Zeke truly did not have any part of defacing the wooden paddle with graffiti.
 His younger brother, Drover, very cleverly scratched Zeke’s name there and avoided all the blame.
-Good grief!!

 So, How Do You Tame the Boys?